wagtail-packages/wagtail-exposapi/README.md

 `check_responses` - Checks the response codes of all admin listing page urls and at least one of all edit page urls for Wagtail core models and your own custom models for installed apps.

-It will report any urls that return a response code other than 200.
+The default behavior is to report any urls that return a response code other than 200.

 You can add options to see more details: `--expanded` includes the 200 responses in the output, `--all` includes all responses endpoints in a site (could be slow depending the size of the size).